MicrosoftDocs/azure-dev-docs/articles/terraform/configure-vs-code-extension-for-terraform.md

 title: Get Started - Install the Azure Terraform Visual Studio Code extension
-description: Learn how to install and use the Azure Terraform Visual Studio Code extension to create an Azure resource group ms.topic: quickstart ms.date: 09/25/2021 ms.custom: devx-track-terraform
+description: Learn how to install and use the Azure Terraform Visual Studio Code extension to create an Azure resource group ms.topic: quickstart ms.date: 09/26/2021 ms.custom: devx-track-terraform
 ---

 # Get Started: Install the Azure Terraform Visual Studio Code extension

 The Visual Studio Code Terraform extension enables you to work with Terraform from the editor.
 With this extension, you can author, test, and run Terraform configurations.
-The extension also supports resource graph visualization.

 In this article, you learn how to:
 > [!div class="checklist"]

-> * Automate the provisioning of Azure services using Terraform
-> * Install and use the Terraform Visual Studio Code extension for Azure services.
+> * Install the Terraform Visual Studio Code extension for Azure services
-> * Use Visual Studio Code to write, plan, and execute Terraform plans.
+> * Create an Azure resource group to hold other Azure resources
+> * Verify (using Azure CLI and Azure PowerShell within Visual Studio Code) the resource group was created
+> * Delete the resource group when finished using it

 ## 1. Configure your environment